Datrixx/discord-api-connection/README.md

 The system supports a simple security mechanism:

 - `/registerapi` – Registers a new connection between a Discord server and a Minecraft server.
-- `/loginapi` – Authenticates and enables real-time message syncing.
+- `/loginapi <UUID>` – Authenticates and enables real-time message syncing.

 All server entries are stored in `servers.json`.